·

 • Consider bright, warmly-coloured pins for most niches; self-care/outdoors/travel are OK with greens and blues

-Here’s my example of an attractive pin… you can pin it if you like to save this post for future reference.
+Here’s my example of an attractive pin… You can pin it if you like to save this post for future reference.
 It’s all ready to be pinned with a title and description!

 New Pinterest Algorithm Changes For Content Creators